Treatment for Mesothelioma

 - History of prior treatment

 Many patients wonder if mesothelioma is curable; several of these treatments may be used to try and cure the disease or relieve symptoms in the patient.
-Surgery, chemotherapy, and radiation are the three primary modes of mesothelioma treatment that have been thoroughly tested and developed.
+Surgery, chemotherapy, and radiation are the three primary modes of mesothelioma treatment that have been thoroughly tested and developed and may provide symptom improvement for patients.
 A doctor may consider multimodal therapy, as these treatments work alone or in conjunction.
 New treatments are often becoming available, but these limited treatments and drugs may only be available through clinical trials in certain hospitals and medical centers.

 Mesothelioma Treatment Costs